|

 International Relations) was founded in 1956 as a public welfare

-organization is one type of student organization which aims at
+Public welfare organisation is a type of student organisation that aims at

-enriching students' cultural and gymnastic activity based on students'
+enriching students' cultural and gymnastic activities based on students'

 consensus.
-As a public welfare organization, IIR does various
+As a public welfare organisation, I.I.R. does various

 activities